-With an estimated 175 species, the Great Barrier Reef Marine Park boasts an incredible collection of birdlife.
-Some birds are year round residents, while thousands of others use the Marine Park as a much needed pit stop during their exhausting annual migration.
+With an estimated 175 species, the Great Barrier Reef Marine Park boasts an incredible collection of birdlife – some are year round residents, while thousands of others use the Marine Park as a much needed pit stop during their exhausting annual migration.

-- Land and launch boats well away from any roosting or nesting seabirds or shorebirds.
+- Land and launch your boat well away from any seabirds or shorebirds

-- Do not pull dinghies up the beach into nesting areas.
+- Do not pull your dinghy up the beach into nesting areas

 - Stay well clear of nesting and roosting shorebirds and seabirds.
-Remain low by crouching, keeping quiet, moving slowly and using existing cover.
+Remain low by crouching, keep quiet, move slowly and use existing cover

 - Take particular care at the following sensitive times:

 - When eggs, or naked/downy chicks are in their nests.

 - If seabirds or shorebirds exhibit stressful behaviour (for example, raucous calling, swooping or ‘dive bombing’) back away and leave the area immediately